bparanj/Essential-TDD/book/RubyPlus/rails4quickly/lesson_11.markdown

 ### Exercise 2 ###

 Go to articles index page and delete an article that has comments.
-No go to either rails dbconsole or use MySQLite Manager to see if the comments associated with that articles is still in the database.
+Now go to either rails dbconsole or use MySQLite Manager to see if the comments associated with that articles is still in the database.

 ### Step 9 ###